How I Crowdfunded $27,000 for Harvard LL.M.: Strategies That Worked for Me

 If you are interested, as a matter of reference, my campaign still available online here.

-If you'd like to learn more, I talk about my strategies for funding in more depth in my Ultimate Guide to Funding Your Master's Degree.
-Part of it, the Guide to Negotiating Financial Aid, is available as a preview for free.
+If you're looking for more information on how to fund your LL.M. degree, I talk about my strategies for funding in more depth in my Ultimate Guide to Funding Your Master's Degree.

 I wish you best of luck! ☺️